 This division regulates the placement of tattoo studios and body-piercing salons.
-The purpose is to reduce the permanent effects of impulsive behavior by separating establishments or concentrations of establishments that indelibly mark the human body from bars and restaurants that serve alcoholic beverages.
+The purpose is to avoid the proliferation or concentration of such establishments in the Town of Fort Myers Beach.

 Body-piercing means for commercial purposes the act of penetrating the skin to make, generally permanent in nature, a hole, mark, or scar.
 "Body piercing" does not include the use of a mechanized, presterilized ear-piercing system that penetrates the outer perimeter or lobe of the ear or both.